 SP #260 (San Antonio and Aransas Pass #60) Gonzales, Texas

-The purpose of the San Antonio Railroad Heritage Museum (SARHM), is to promote interest in various railroad related activities including, but not limited to, railroad operations, railroad history, railroad restoration, and preservation (to include railroad equipment and structures), and to display local railroad history (heritage) for the local populous, San Antonio tourists, and SARHM's membership.
+The purpose of the SARHM, is to promote interest in various railroad related activities including, but not limited to, railroad operations, railroad history, railroad restoration, and preservation (to include railroad equipment and structures), and to display local railroad history (heritage) for the local populous, San Antonio tourists, and SARHM's membership.

 The mission of SARHM is to inform and educate the public about the rich railroad history of San Antonio and the South Texas region, by offering a historical look at the economic and cultural impact that the operations of the railroads had on the past.
 Further, SARHM will look at how the railroad affects the region today and will continually look forward toward how the railroad will affect the future of our region.